On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Proof of the Main Theorem

-The sequence is defined by induction on $k$:\\ -First, $X(\vec{n})$ is a binary random string of length $n$ having distribution $\mathcal{L}(X|\vec{N}=\vec{n})$.
-We also ask that $X(\vec{n})$ be independent of $Y$.\\ -Once, $X(\vec{n}+k\vec{e})$ is defined, let $X(\vec{n}+(k+1)\vec{e})$ be the string obtained by taking one zero from a block of length five and adding it to a block of length $1$.
-For this we draw one block among all the blocks of zeros of $X(\vec{n}+k\vec{e})$ of length five and then we pick another block of zeros of length one in $X(\vec{n}+k\vec{e})$ and turn it into a block of length two.
-The blocks are drawn with equal probability among all blocks of length five, resp.~one.
+as follows: The sequence is defined by induction on $k$: \begin{itemize} \item First, $X(\vec{n})$ is a binary random string of length $n$ having distribution $\mathcal{L}(X|\vec{N}=\vec{n})$.
+We also ask that $X(\vec{n})$ be independent of $Y$. \item Once, $X(\vec{n}+k\vec{e})$ is defined, let $X(\vec{n}+(k+1)\vec{e})$ be the string obtained by taking one zero from a block of length five and adding it to a block of length $1$.
+For this we draw uniformly a block among all the blocks of zeros of $X(\vec{n}+k\vec{e})$ of length five and then we pick again uniformly another block of zeros of length one in $X(\vec{n}+k\vec{e})$ and turn it into a block of length two. \end{itemize}

-{ Let us look, once again, at a numerical example.
+Let us look, once again, at a numerical example.
 Take $n=16$ and $\vec{n}=(2,0,0,2)$.
 Hence the string $X(\vec{n})$ in this case, is a binary random string of length $16$.
-It distribution is the conditional distribution of an iid string, given that there are:\\ -two blocks of zeros of length one,\\ -no blocks of zeros of length two or four,\\ -two blocks of zeros of length five.\\ We generate the string $X((2,0,0,2))$ with this distribution.
-We could get for example
+Its distribution is the conditional distribution of an iid string, given that there are: \begin{itemize} \item two blocks of zeros of length one, \item no blocks of zeros of length two or four, \item two blocks of zeros of length five. \end{itemize} We generate the string $X((2,0,0,2))$ with this distribution.
+We could, for example, get

 To obtain the next string, that is $X((1,1,1,1))$ we pick one of the blocks of length five at random and turn it into a block of length four.
 Then, we add a zero to one of the block of length one.
-There are two blocks of length five, so they have both equal probability to get chosen.
-Assume that the randomly chosen block of length five is the second one.
-Assume that the randomly chose block of length one turns out to be the first block.
+There are two blocks of length five, so they have both equal probability 1/2 to get chosen.
+Assume that the randomly chosen block of length five is the second one, and also assume that the randomly chosen block of length one turns out to be the first block.
 Then, we would have that